atet/programming/README.md

 ## Other Languages

-* Regardless of the difference in syntax between languages, they will all share a common theory of how things work
+* Regardless of the difference in [syntax](https://www.google.com/search?q=syntax&oq=syntax) between languages, they will all share a common theory of how things work
 * All languages will have variables, operators, data types, data structures, and control structures
-* Here's an example of the similarities and differences in three popular programming languages
+* Here's an example of the similarities and differences in three popular programming languages:

-### **R Syntax**
+### **R Language**

-> The words "`Hello World!`" are stored in the variable `greeting` and then "printed" out
+> The words "`Hello World!`" are assigned to the variable `greeting` and then "printed" out
 >
 > ```
 > > greeting <- "Hello World!"